hyperledger-archives/ci-management/docs/source/fabric_ci_process.rst

    -  Clones fabric-sdk-node repository and will checkout to Branch
    -  Spins up network using the docker-compose file from test/fixtures folder
-   -  Install nodejs 8.9.4 version
+   -  Install nodejs 8.11.3 version on master (varies from fabric branch to branch)
    -  RUN
       ``istanbul cover --report cobertura test/integration/e2e.js``